MariaMM04/EpilepsyAdmin/README_Admin.md

 ---

 ## Log Out
-Selecting **Log Out** returns to the login screen.
+Selecting **Log Out** returns to the log in screen.
-> ⚠️ When the Admin Application is launched directly, it performs automatic login so the login screen is skipped.
+> ⚠️ When the Admin Application log in is done with
+> User:  admin@nightguardian.com
+> Password: Telemedicine25
 ---

 ## 👥 Authors